jmyers7/book/_sources/intro.md

 ```
 &nbsp;

-This textbook is the result of my search for a book that combines a mathematically rigorous treatment of probability and statistics with applications in Python: I could not find such a textbook, so I wrote one.
+This textbook is the result of my search for a book that combines a mathematically rigorous treatment of probability and statistics with applications in machine learning and coding in Python: I could not find such a textbook, so I wrote one.
 (Or, depending on when you are reading this, I am in the _process_ of writing one.)

 The intended audience is upper-level undergraduate students majoring in mathematics, statistics, computer science, and other STEM disciplines that make heavy use of statistical concepts and techniques.

-* On the mathematical side, I assume that the reader has completed the calculus sequence typical at most US universities, up to and including multivariable calculus.
-Some basic matrix algebra will be required here and there, but not enough to justify an entire course in linear algebra as a prerequisite.
+* On the mathematical side, I assume that the reader has completed the calculus sequence typical at most US universities, up to and including multi-variable calculus.
+We also make good use of linear algebra in the middle chapters.
+The reader should know the basics of vectors, matrices, determinants, and eigenvalues and eigenvectors.
+Other concepts from linear algebra will be introduced when they are needed.

 * On the programming side, I assume that the reader knows only the basics of Python and writing code in Jupyter notebooks.
 Nothing advanced is needed---just a familiarity with the fundamental data structures in the language, as well as basic logic, control flow, and functions.
-The big libraries (e.g., NumPy, Pandas, Matplotlib, Seaborn, SciPy, Statsmodels, _etc_.) will be introduced throughout the course.
+The big libraries (e.g., NumPy, pandas, matplotlib, seaborn, SciPy, PyTorch, scikit-learn, statsmodels, _etc_.) will be introduced throughout the course.

 ## How to use this book